Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 ### Export

-Export the ban list from the server
+Export the ban list from the server.

 ```
 /config bans export